openshift/training/beta-4-setup.md

 file in it.
 Nothing really useful would happen.

 In order to get the database migration file into the Docker image, we actually need to do another build.
-Remember, the STI process starts with the builder image, fetches the source code, executes the (customized) assemble script, and then pushes the resulting Docker image into the registry. **Then** the deployment happens.
+Remember, the S2I process starts with the builder image, fetches the source code, executes the (customized) assemble script, and then pushes the resulting Docker image into the registry. **Then** the deployment happens.